Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

-Dirty dishes and excess moisture attract roaches fast; just like humans, even bugs need constant water to survive, and so roaches thrive where there is more moisture.
+Dirty dishes and excess moisture attract roaches fast; like humans, even bugs need constant water to survive, so roaches thrive with more moisture.

-Sometimes, pipe leaks and plumbing issues in the house can lead to stagnant water, attracting roaches and other bugs along.
+Sometimes, pipe leaks and plumbing issues in the house can lead to stagnant water, attracting roaches and other bugs.

 Therefore, to keep roaches away from the house, it is recommended that you make sure that there is no source of excess moisture in your house.

-Make sure that the floor is dry in these areas and that the sink is clean in order to prevent and get rid of baby roaches nearby.
+Ensure the floor is dry and the sink is clean to prevent and remove baby roaches nearby.

 Clear Food Remains and Debris

 Not cleaning the organic food waste and debris that falls on the floors is a major attraction for baby roaches.

 Fallen food under the table, sofa, or bed should be cleaned immediately without any trace; this can be a great diet for these pests.